-The College adopts an informed approach to teaching and learning.
+The College adopts an informed and evidence-based approach to teaching and learning.
 This approach is supported by a restorative and tiered approach as outlined by the School Wide Positive Behaviour Support Framework (SWPBS).
+SWPBS is a school improvement framework that helps to improve student behavioural, wellbeing, and academic outcomes.